helpll/helplinedustry/README.md

 ***Ithkuilia:***
 balance new turrets
 add turret tiers (starts at Mk I) (ex.
 Javelin Mk II or Accost Mk VI) (Mk I Done) (Mk II Done) (Mk III Done) (do Mk IV (0/4))
-implement uranium and crafting voltite and such
+implement uranium and crafting volitite and such
 wacky higher tier end game materials
 give steam and hyper steel and stuff a use
 more bosses